kaiser-fx/FakeBasic/README.md

 A replica of the **SpaceBasic** interface for displaying different mess options.

 ## Customization
-To update your name or change your mess option:
+To change your name or change your mess option:
 1. Navigate to the **Home** screen.
 2. Click on the **Amenity** button.
 3. Type your name in all caps and select your preferred mess from the available options.